 - At this time, audio playback will not mirror to your Smart TV when broadcasting from Safari or Chrome; it comes from your device instead.
 Download the free Puffin Browser from the App Store to enable sound during browsing.

 - Some apps like Netflix, Disney, and AppleTV+, block mirroring for DRM purposes.
 There isn’t a workaround for this.

 - The apps in the article only work for Samsung and LG TVs.
 You can also mirror your iPhone or iPad screen to a Panasonic or Sony TV using the specific apps for these brands.

 With all things considered, Mirror for Samsung TV and Mirror for LG TV could each be useful utility apps if you have related Smart TVs in your home.

 If you plan to view a YouTube video here and there or browse the web on the big screen, then you might like what the app has to offer.
-Gamers and power users that can’t deal with a little bit of a latency delay, on the other hand, should probably steer clear.
+On the other hand, gamers and power users who can’t deal with a little bit of a latency delay should probably steer clear.